ZhenyuWu-OSU/Motif_Counting/README.md

 # Motif_counts
-Count the 29 motifs frequency for the paper: Polyamine biosynthesis and eIF5A hypusination are modulated by the DNA tumor virus KSHV and promote KSHV viral infection
+The scripts are written for counting the 29 motifs frequency in human/KSHV Proteins All the coded is performed under Python 3.8.3

+1- Extract the human/KSHV protein sequences identifiers 2- Count the motif frequency in every protein sequence